-The martial art of Taekwondo can and does have a very powerful and positive influence on people - especially young people and (see Page 12 for definitions).
+The martial art of Taekwondo can and does have a very powerful and positive influence on people - especially children and young people (see Page 12 for definitions).
 Not only can Taekwondo provide opportunities for enjoyment and achievement, it can also develop valuable qualities such as self-esteem, leadership and teamwork.

-These positive effects can only take place if Taekwondo is in the right hands - in the hands of those who place the welfare of all young people and first and adopt practices that support, protect and empower them.
+These positive effects can only take place if Taekwondo is in the right hands - in the hands of those who place the welfare of all young people first and adopt practices that support, protect and empower them.

 The reality is that abuse can take place in Taekwondo and in some cases instructors, coaches and other trusted adults have been convicted of abuse.
-Every adult has a legal and moral responsibility to protect young people and in sport from abuse.
+Every adult has a legal and moral responsibility to protect children and young people in sport from abuse.